CRASH OF P-39 AIRACOBRA

 Official USAAF records showed the pilot as Captain Thomas R. Jemison.
 Another source showed him as Captain Thomas S. Jamison.

-I'd like to thank Tristan for his assistance with this home page.
+I'd like to thank Gordon Birkett and Tristan for their assistance with this home page.

 "Attack & Conquer"